-This post will lead you through the process of writing a proposal that will tell clients who you are and what you’re capable of in a professional manner that adheres to industry standards.
+While we’ve outlined 10 ways to write better proposals in 2021 (and mistakes you should avoid), this post will lead you through the process of writing a proposal that will tell clients who you are and what you’re capable of in a professional manner that adheres to industry standards.
 Follow these tips and you’ll be booking more jobs on Voices.com in no time.

 What is a Proposal?

 A proposal is a brief written statement that tells the client who you are and what unique qualities you can bring to a role.
 Auditioning for voice over work isn’t all that dissimilar to applying for a regular job, and in this case, a proposal essentially serves the same purpose as a cover letter.
 An effective proposal will be professional, courteous, and to the point.
 Its primary mission is to tell the client who created the job posting why they should hire you over everybody else.

 Auditioning online can occasionally get overwhelming.
 On top of submitting a robust proposal, there are a number of additional audition guidelines you ought to follow to help make your auditions truly shine.

 Having a polished proposal is crucial if you want to succeed in this industry.
 Because of this, we’ve crafted a handy template that you can use when you’re submitting auditions for voice over work.

 My name is [your name], and I would love to work with you.